 Wondering what chicken tikka masala is?
 Here’s everything you need to know about this Indian dish, including its origins, ingredients, and more!

 No discussion of chicken tikka masala history is complete without the story of the Ali family.
-Legend has it (and the tale is still often told by members of the family today) that on a dark and stormy Glaswegian night in 1971, an off-duty bus driver stopped in at a local Indian restaurant for a plate of chicken curry.
-The chef, one Ali Ahmed Aslam, delivered his dish, but the bus driver was displeased and sent it back for being too dry.
+On a dark and stormy Glasgow night in 1971, an off-duty bus driver stopped in at a local Indian restaurant for a plate of chicken curry.
+The chef, Ali Ahmed Aslam, delivered his dish, but the bus driver was displeased and returned it for being too dry.

 Of course, there are those who doubt the veracity of this tale.
 Some food historians claim that the dish is simply a toned-down version of similar, spicier dishes in the Punjab regions of India.
-Their take on the dish has its beginnings far earlier, perhaps even originating in the 1940s.
-And there are also those who say that while the dish indeed has its beginnings in Britain, it was Bangladeshi chefs who devised it as a means of pleasing the milder Scottish palate with their traditional, spicier dishes.
+They believe the dish dates back much further, possibly even originating in the 1940s.

-Along with vindaloos and butter chicken, it is likely the most well-recognized Indian dish on Earth.
-And that brings up the much-debated question of what really the difference between chicken tikka masala and butter chicken is.
+Along with vindaloos and butter chicken, it is likely the most widely known Indian dish on Earth.
+This brings up the much-debated question: what’s the difference between chicken tikka masala and butter chicken?

 Butter Chicken vs Chicken Tikka Masala

-Simply put, butter chicken, as the name implies, is rich in butter.
-This ingredient is added in plenty to make the tomato sauce creamier and, its addition, in turn, lends a certain sweetness to the palate.
-Chicken tikka masala, by comparison, is the spicier variant, carrying more nuanced flavors.
+Simply put, butter chicken is richer in butter.
+Easy enough.
+This ingredient is added in abundance to make the tomato sauce creamier and lend a certain sweetness to the palate.
+Chicken tikka masala is the spicier variant, carrying more nuanced flavors.

-Whether your taste buds make you swing toward chicken tikka masala or butter chicken, what’s certain is that you’re one of the privileged few who understand the difference between the two varieties.
-And now that you’re up to speed on the history of chicken tikka masala, these questions must be on your mind: What goes into it?
+Now that you’re up to speed on the history of chicken tikka masala, these questions must be on your mind: What goes into it?
 What makes it so delicious?
-How can I get some of my own?
+And how can I get some of my own?

-Chicken tikka masala is also not complete if it isn’t served hot over warm basmati rice and with a side of freshly prepared naan bread.
+Chicken tikka masala is also not complete if it isn’t served hot over warm basmati rice and with a side of freshly prepared naan.
 While these sides may cost you a little extra in the restaurant, they’re worth it.
-Alternatively, they come ready-made with Sukhi’s frozen chicken tikka masala.
+Luckily, they come ready-made with Sukhi’s frozen chicken tikka masala.